 - E-Safety concerns safeguarding children and young people in the digital world.

-- E-Safety emphasises learning to understand and use new technologies in a positive way.
+- E-Safety emphasises learning to understand and use new technologies in a responsible and positive way.

 - E-Safety is concerned with supporting children and young people to develop safer online behaviours, both in and out of school.